k2view/blueprints/Docker/README.md

 ### environment
 This parameters can be added to services.fabric.environment .
 #### Git
-GIT_TOKEN  - Token for clone fron github repo. \
+GIT_TOKEN  - Token for clone from github repo. \
 GIT_REPO   - Github repo url (without https) to clone project from. \
 GIT_BRANCH - The git branch to clone, default master.